Information for Parents

 Billing comes directly from the Gustavus Student Accounts office, as normal.
 The one exception is the January Interim program down payment of $1000 (see below), which is billed from the Center for International and Cultural Education.
 See the student page Understanding Program Fees for more information on billing.

-For semester and yearlong programs there is a non-refundable application fee of $50 that must be submitted with the Gustavus application form.
+For semester and yearlong programs there is a non-refundable application fee of $65.
 Specific programs may also require an additional application fee which is non-refundable.
 This fee is paid directly to the program provider.
-For more information on which programs may have application fees, contact the Study Abroad Advisor.

-For semester and yearlong programs, a specific program deposit must be paid to the Center for International and Cultural Education (checks written to Gustavus) at the time of acceptance to a program.
+For semester and yearlong programs, a specific program deposit must be paid to the Center for International and Cultural Education (checks written to Gustavus or payable via our online portal) at the time of acceptance to a program.
 Students will be notified of the amount and the deadline for this deposit by the Study Abroad Advisor via email.
 This deposit and the accompanying Off-Campus Program Commitment form indicate a student's firm commitment to their specific program.

 Application fees and program deposits cannot be covered by financial aid awards, they cannot be charged against a student's account, and they cannot be paid with credit cards.
 They must be paid directly to the Center for International and Cultural Education via check written to Gustavus by the participant.
 (Only the program provider application fee is paid direct to the provider.)